 Even though there are a few different amounts listed, not all of them are a taxable benefit!
 By consulting this provider’s site, they had a handy guide (as most do) that stated only the ‘Life AD&D’ and ‘Dependent Life’ portions were taxable.
 So really there are two amounts we are considering in this statement.

 - The Life AD&D plus the Dependent Life equals the total that is potentially a taxable benefits ($6.53 + $3.47 = $10.00).

 - The remainder Extended Health Care plus Dental equals the non-taxable benefit ($75.56 + $115.04 = $190.60).

 From that $10.00 above, it’s only a Taxable Benefit if the company is paying for a portion of the premiums.
 In other words, if the company is paying for 0% of this premium, then it is not a taxable benefit.
 Instead, it’s just a regular deduction because the employee is receiving 100% of their wages, being taxed appropriately, and then this MSP premium is being deducted back to the Company, so the Company can pay the premium to the MSP provider on the employee’s behalf.

 If the company is paying for 100% of this premium, then it’s all the $10 is a taxable benefit, so this benefit amount would need to be added onto the employee’s paycheck, taxed, and then taken back off as a deduction.

 Plans Where the Employee Pays a Portion of Taxable Benefit

-Or a three-step process if the employee is paying a portion of the premiums:
+Or a three-step process if the Company is paying a portion of the premiums: